Table of Contents

 - Turn on the Simpfony system by tapping the power button on the front; the system activity LED will flicker.

-- The system will perform a factory reset and eventually turn itself off — that is the indication that a factory reset has been performed.
+- The system will perform the desired reset and eventually turn itself off — that is the indication that the reset has been performed.

 - Remove the USB memory stick.

 - Turn on the Simpfony system by tapping the power button on the front.
-The system is now in a factory default configuration state.
+The system is now in the desired default configuration state.

 For any issues setting up or using Simpfony, please contact our support at: